BendJohn/BotRacing/DEVELOPMENT.md

 1. The obstacle isn't moving the way I want to.
 For now, this isn't a big issue.<br/>
 #### 4/24/2019
 Got random bot to move around the screen in random directions..<br/>
-created a helper class to give bot information about the obstacle, called game engine class.
+Created a helper class to give bot information about the obstacle, called game engine class.
 The class kills the bot when it hits the bottom.<br/>
 ##### ToDo <br/>
 Problems:
 1. The program still moves the bot after it "dies" -- waste of space..<br/>